Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Lower Bound Proofs

 \coroMainLBquasar*

-\begin{proof} Applying Lemma~\ref{lem:main-lb-quasar} and Observation~\ref{obs-zero-respecting} implies this result for any zero-respecting first-order method.
-Applying Proposition~1 of \citet*{carmon2017lower}, which states that lower bounds for zero-respecting first-order methods also apply to deterministic first-order methods, gives the result. \end{proof}
+\begin{proof} Applying Lemma~\ref{lem:main-lb-quasar} and Observation~\ref{obs-zero-respecting} implies this result for any first-order zero-respecting method.
+Applying Proposition~1 from \citep{carmon2017lower}, which states that lower bounds for first-order zero-respecting methods also apply to deterministic first-order methods, gives the result. \end{proof}